ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 - user-user-field_lastname

 ### ecas_extra :
-This module allows to moderate the access to a drupal instance with ECAS accounts.
+This module allows to moderate the access to a drupal instance with EU Login accounts.
 The new users that logged in for the first time with their ecas accounts are put in a pending list and must wait the validation of a moderator.
 An email is sent when the account is authorized or rejected.
 The module needs the following drupal modules : views, views bulk operation.